-I respect and understand the chanting that is very much an important part of the Ashtanga tradition however I do not include chanting in my classes.
+I respect the chanting that is very much an important part of the Ashtanga tradition.
+However I do not include chanting in my classes.

 If you can breathe, you can do yoga.

 It is not all about how bendy you are, or if you can twist yourself into exotic shapes.
 Much of that can be ego, and we are trying to rid ourselves of that part of the mind, at least temporarily!